jbeck018/howlerops/backend-go/MIGRATIONS_GUIDE.md

 # Database Migrations Guide

-This guide explains how database migrations work in SQL Studio and how to create, test, and manage them.
+This guide explains how database migrations work in Howlerops and how to create, test, and manage them.

 ## Table of Contents